anujbansal16/Terminal-File-Explorer/README.md

 # Terminal-File-Explorer
-This is a console based File Explorer developed in C++ which operates on linux terminal, which uses the operating system's internal functionalities/calls for the implementation of various services.
+This is a console based File Explorer developed in C++ operates on linux terminal, which uses the operating system's internal functionalities/calls for the implementation of various services.
-It provides a interface to the users for managing the files and directories thereby performing various operations on them.
+It provides an interface to the users for managing the files and directories thereby performing various operations on them.
 The most common operations, a user can perform on files or groups of files include creating, opening, renaming, moving or copying, deleting and searching for files, and taking snapshot of a directory.

 ## Built With